 in Historic Marietta, Ohio

 The building that houses The Hackett Hotel was built in 1899 by Marietta oil man John H. Riley.
-The space above what is now The Adelphia Music Hall was fully renovated and opened as The Hackett in 2012.
+The space above what is now The Galley was fully renovated and opened as The Hackett in 2012.
 Our chic boutique hotel includes five rooms plus a common area known as the Confluence.
 When you stay with us, you enjoy one of the most unique experiences in Ohio and the Mid-Ohio Valley.

 The Hackett combines early 20th-century décor with modern conveniences.
 High ceilings, brick walls, and antique furnishings harken back to when the building was new.
 Today, we serve business and leisure travelers by offering Wi-Fi internet connections, fully updated bathrooms, a convenient food preparation area, and a prime location within walking distance of Marietta’s business offices, banks, municipal buildings, shops and restaurants.

 Each of our five rooms is named after influential Marietta figures from the past.
 Each of the men we honor in this way was known for their success, their individual accomplishments, and their support for the broader Marietta community.

 Luxury abounds in our flagship corner suite featuring a large sitting area and ample space to relax.

 A warm and restful space with a sofa and seating area, ideal for business or pleasure.